-Vice President Bows Out Of Peru's Bitter Constitutional Clash
+Peru's Vice President Bows Out Of Bitter Power Struggle

 He decidido renunciar irrevocablemente al cargo de Vicepresidenta Constitucional de la República.
 Las razones las explico en la carta adjunta.
 Espero que mi renuncia conduzca a la convocatoria de elecciones generales en el más breve plazo por el bien del país. pic.twitter.com/c4tz4tnzMw— Mercedes Aráoz (@MecheAF) October 2, 2019

 The shocking about-face marks a triumph for President Martín Vizcarra, who has been embroiled in a bitter showdown with the country's Congress.
-Vizcarra dissolved the legislative body Monday, claiming that opposition lawmakers were stonewalling his anti-corruption agenda for their own personal gain, and called for elections to be held in late January to replace them.
+Vizcarra dissolved the legislative body Monday, claiming that opposition lawmakers were stonewalling his anti-corruption agenda for their personal gain and called for elections to be held in late January to replace them.

 The lawmakers rejected the move as unconstitutional and tried to dismiss Vizcarra in turn.
 This is where Aráoz came in: Shortly after voting to suspend Vizcarra for a year, they swore in his vice president with her initial approval.
 "I accept this with fortitude," she said before Congress at the time.
 "It is one of the most difficult decisions I have made in my life."